 For information about parking regulations, visit the Office of Traffic and Parking Web site (http://www.vanderbilt.edu/traffic_parking/*).

-For information about bicycles on campus, see the Bicycles on Campus of University Policies and Regulations.
+For information about bicycles on campus, see the Bicycles on Campus section under University Policies and Regulations.

 Golf Carts.
 Golf carts are prohibited on campus, except when used by those departments (Alumni Events, e.g.) that must use such carts in the undertaking of their responsibilities during special events.
 Rare exceptions may be made by the Assistant Vice Chancellor of Housing and Residential Education in consultation with the Director of the Student Health Center and the Opportunity Development Center for students whose mobility impairment cannot be accommodated by any other device.
 Golf carts approved for use on campus must be registered annually with the Office of Traffic and Parking.
 Golf carts may not be operated on Metro streets and must yield to pedestrians on sidewalks.

 Public Transportation.
 City buses, operated by the Metropolitan Transit Authority (MTA), serve the major arteries to the west and south of the campus (West End Avenue and Twenty-first Avenue South).
 All inbound bus routes converge in downtown Nashville, where connections may be made to outlying areas, shopping centers, and the Metropolitan Airport.
 For MTA route, fare, and schedule information, telephone 242-4433 or check the MTA schedule board on the ground floor of Rand Hall.

 The Vanderbilt Police Department, (615) 322-2745, is a professional law enforcement agency dedicated to the protection and security of Vanderbilt University and it's diverse community.